milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+* modify workflow to output genome-wide nucleotide diversity and k-mer dissimilarity values, instead of pairwise values

+* Add scripts to download and filter gbif data

 * Add scripts to remove underscores from chromosome/scaffold names in the assembly and annotation files

-* add workflow to measure dS, then convert to mutation rate

-* extend workflow to output genome-wide nucleotide diversity and k-mer dissimilarity values

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?

 * Run workflow in batches?
 1 batch = 1 species

 * add error checking to main snakefile?

+* add workflow to measure dS, then convert to mutation rate?